HOME SCHEDULE BARGUIDE ALLSTARS AVERAGES STANDINGS

 will consist of five “events.”

-The first event is 4 games of singles 301 (double
+The first event is 4 singles games of either 301

-in/double out).
-The second event is 4 games of
+event is 4 games of singles American (killer)

-event is 2 games of doubles 501 (easy in/double
+cricket.
+The third event is 2 games of doubles

-event is a triples game of either 801 or Super
+fifth event is a triples game of either 801 or

-team in regular season and the winning team in
+losing team in regular season and the winning

 team may declare their choice of game any time